|

 negatively slanted conclusions of the original authors are followed by an

 evaluating soluble fiber.
-(The results of the meta-analysis1 by the author of the flawed oat bran study can be viewed as a cup half full or half empty, depending on the bias of the authors.)
+The results of the meta-analysis1 by the authors of the flawed oat bran study can be viewed as a cup half full or half empty, depending on the bias of the authors.
 Negative viewpoint of the original authors The authors of this meta-analysis1 conclude that "increasing soluble fiber can make only a small contribution to dietary therapy to lower cholesterol."
 They note that soluble fiber from three bowls (28g) of oatmeal is required to achieve even a 3 g soluble fiber intake.
 (Ingestion of 3g of soluble oat fiber resulted in a decrease of .13mmol/L in total cholesterol.)
 Alternative positive viewpoint An

 alternative positive statement of the conclusions for the